Hapé - Menta Description

-Our Hapé Menta is made from mapacho and mint plants.
+Gifts - Our Hapé Menta is made from mapacho and mint plants.
 Hapé Menta has mild sedative properties which act on the nervous system, promoting relaxation and lowering mental tension.
 Menta supports a feeling of peace and restfulness.
 The natural menthol of the mint is both invigorating and refreshing.

 What is Hapé?

-Hapé is the preparation of powdered medicinal herbs which is administered through the nose as a snuff.
-The effects are experienced promptly and intensely and it elicits feelings of alertness and elevation.
-Hapé is typically made with mapacho (Aztec tobacco, which contains 9 times the nicotine of common tobacco) as a base, and other plant medicines mixed in for various effects.
+Hapé is the preparation of powdered medicinal herbs administered through the nose as a snuff.
+Hapé quickly and intensely produces effects that make the user feel alert and elevated.
+Typically, mapacho (Aztec tobacco, which contains nine times the nicotine of common tobacco) is used as a base for Hapé, and other plant medicines are added for various effects.

-This ancient practice of consuming powdered plant medicines through the nose dates back from the pre-Columbian days and was first observed among the indigenous tribes of Brazil.
+This ancient practice of consuming powdered plant medicines through the nose dated back to the pre-Columbian days and was first observed among the indigenous tribes of Brazil.
 To these tribes, hapé is a sacred shamanic snuff medicine with extensive healing and other powers.
 Other uses include inducing visions, increasing energy, and heightening the senses with the aromatic fragrance of the plants used in the blend.

-Hapé is made from different medicinal plants for different purposes.
-Several tribes traditionally use hape, and they each produce their own specific Hapé blends.
+Several tribes traditionally use Hape, and they each produce their own specific Hapé blends.
 These tribes include but are not limited to the Katukina, Yawanawa, Kaxinawa, Nukini, Kuntanawa, Apurinã, Ashaninka, and Matses.

-Today, indigenous tribes in the Amazon basin continue to use hapé in all aspects of life, from formal rituals, to social gatherings, to simply tuning into Nature and welcoming the healing power of sacred plant medicines.
+Today, indigenous tribes in the Amazon basin continue to use hapé in all aspects of life, from formal rituals to social gatherings to simply tuning into Nature and welcoming the healing power of sacred plant medicines.

-The ritual use of hapé was introduced to the West by traveling shamans through ayahuasca ceremonies, as well as by visitors who have spent time in the jungle with indigenous communities.
+The ritual use of hapé was introduced to the West by traveling shamans through ayahuasca ceremonies and visitors who have spent time in the jungle with indigenous communities.
 Ritual hapé use is making its way around the world.